 Haha, sure!
 Let’s pretend you asked me, “Hey, Anika, what’s one of your favorite books that you read this year?”
 And I answered, Efrén Divided by Ernesto Cisneros.
 Every year there are one or two middle-grade novels I read and can’t shake.
 Like, I literally walk around thinking about them for weeks, even months, after.
 Efrén Divided is that book.

 Curriculum Associates’ commitment to equity includes our company culture as well as our educational programs.
-Discover more at our company website.
+Discover more on our company website.

 Photo credit: Stephanie Bernaba